-- Employers may report new hires on a copy of Form W-4, Employee Withholding Allowance Certificate, or, in some states, on an employer created or state provided form.
+- Employers may report new hires on a copy of IRS Form W-4, or, in some states, on an employer created or state provided form.
 Most states allow employers to transmit the reports in a variety of ways.
 See New Hire Reporting Methods.

 - Whether an employer has employees in only one state or in multiple states dictates where and on what type of media reports should be submitted (e.g., on paper, electronically or magnetically).
 Certain multistate employers must first register with the Department of Health and Human Services by completing and submitting a specific form.
 See Where to Submit New Hire Reports.

 - States impose both civil fines and other nonmonetary civil penalties on employers that do not comply with the new hire reporting requirements.
 See Noncompliance Penalties.

 The following states have additional requirements for this topic under applicable state law.

 Your Preferred States

 - Rhode Island

 - New York

 - North Dakota